0xMukesh/solidity-quickstart/blog.md

 We use the `contract` keyword along with the contract name to define a contract.
 Defining a contract is similar to defining a class in other programming languages like JavaScript.

-Any code inside the `constructor` is ran once, when the contract is been deployed.
+Any code inside the `constructor` is run once when the contract is been deployed.

 ```solidity
 // SPDX-License-Identifier: MIT